What is gestational diabetes?

 Doctors routinely screen for this condition during the 5th month of pregnancy using a fasting oral glucose tolerance test.
 This test requires an overnight fast before drinking a glucose-containing liquid.
 Professionals will draw blood and evaluate 1 to 3 hours after consumption.

-If diagnosed with gestational diabetes, medical nutrition therapy, physical activity, and medications may be used to treat the condition.
+If you have been diagnosed: medical nutrition therapy, physical activity, and medications may be used to treat the condition.
 Working with your physician and a registered dietitian nutritionist is important to help maintain blood sugars and minimize risks associated with gestational diabetes.